DaVinci International Film Festival: Third Edition

+Fourth Edition

-Due to the SARS-CoV-2 Delta variant, DaVinci International Film Festival hosted its 4th Edition Vitruvian Awards online, October 10-15, 2021.
+Due to the SARS-CoV-2 Delta variant, DaVinci International Film Festival hosted its 4th Edition online, October 10–15, 2021.
 Leo Award winners included The Last Tour by director Douglas Pedro Sánchez, The Criminals in the narrative short film category, which also won the Special Jury Award for screenwriting at Sundance Film Festival, Max Steiner: Maestro of Movie Magic, Iara Lee's short documentary From Trash to Treasure: Turning Negatives into Positives, and GON: The Little Fox for best animation film by Japan director, Takeshi Yashiro.

+Fifth Edition

-DaVinci International Film Festival's 5th Edition in partnership with AMC Theatres at The Grove at Farmers Market was held September 24-25, 2022.
+DaVinci International Film Festival's 5th Edition announced its partnership with AMC Theatres at The Grove at Farmers Market and was held September 24–25, 2022.
 In addition to its regular programming, the festival introduced all-new panel events including Film Canada presented by industry leader, William F. White International and Digital Hollywood, which invited actor and Executive Producer, Aleks Paunovic and business partner, Neil Stevenson-Moore to discuss NFT's, blockchain, and how the new tech is disrupting Hollywood traditional financial systems.
 Founder and President, Chadwick Pelletier presented DIFF's first-ever Honorary Leo Award to Destination Angels, a multi-media Jack Kerouac Centennial documentary event, directed by Daniel Lir and produced by Grammy Award winning musical artist, Dru DeCaro.
 Among some of the titles in competition were Sylvester Stallone's MVP.
 New Zealand'sThe Justice of Bunny King (Leo Award Winner), a Valerie Perrine documentary, and Tough Ain't Enough, which documents two-time Academy Award winning producer, Albert S. Ruddy and his work on such films as Hogan's Heroes, The Godfather, and Million Dollar Baby, among others.

+Sixth Edition

+DaVinci International Film Festival's 6th Edition was postponed from its original date in October 2023 to February 23–25, 2024 due to the 2023 Writers Guild of America strike.

+The 6th DaVinci International Film Festival (DIFF) opened on February 23, 2024, at The Grove in Los Angeles, California, with a screening of "In Fidelity" starring Dennis Haysbert, Willow Shields, and Chris Parnell.
+Over the following three days, the festival showcased independent cinema from around the world and hosted various industry panels.
+These events included FilmBC, FilmAsia, and The Writers' Corner, alongside new additions for 2024 such as The Creativity Conference and the Junior Leo Awards.

+On February 25, the festival concluded with its Awards Ceremony, unveiling a new Leo Award bust statue and presenting awards in categories spanning feature, short, documentary, animation, and screenwriting.
+Additionally, Michael J. Fox was honored with the inaugural Visionary Award for his contributions to cinema and his work through the Michael J. Fox Foundation.

+A representative from the Michael J. Fox Foundation received a donation from British Columbia Delorean in the amount of $10,000.00, presented by DIFF CEO and Founder, Chadwick Pelletier, at the closing Award Ceremony.